-First step – you’ll need an account.
+First step – you’ll need an account to apply.
 Click here to establish or update an account.
 The Louisville Institute seeks to fund innovative, experimental projects that will contribute to new learning within both church and academy.
 Want to see if you qualify?

 Applying for a Grant